 - 1 cup powdered sugar

 - Preheat oven to 350 degrees F.

-- Spray a 3 cup bundt pan or a 7.x 3 inch loaf pan that holds 3 cups of liquid with non stick baking spray.
+- Spray a 3 cup bundt pan or 6 inch cake pan with non stick baking spray.
 Lightly flour the pan too.

 - In a bowl, combine flour, baking powder and salt.